Belo Horizonte: Religion

+The Catholic Church includes the territory of the municipality of Belo Horizonte and 28 other municipalities in the ecclesiastical jurisdiction of the Archdiocese of Belo Horizonte, which has Divinópolis, Luz, Oliveira and Sete Lagoas as suffragan dioceses.
+The archbishop's see is in the Cathedral of Our Lady of Boa Viagem.
+Some of the churches in Belo Horizonte have great artistic value, especially the Church of São Francisco de Assis, in Pampulha.
+The church's architectural design was by Oscar Niemeyer and its structural calculations were by Joaquim Cardoso.
+Its interior houses the Stations of the Cross, made up of fourteen panels by Cândido Portinari, considered one of his most significant works.
+The external panels are by Cândido Portinari (figurative panel) and Paulo Werneck (abstract panel).
+The gardens were designed by Burle Marx.
+Alfredo Ceschiatti sculpted the bronze bas-reliefs in the baptistery.
+Other shrines worth mentioning are the Basilica of Our Lady of Lourdes with its neo-Gothic style, in the Lourdes neighborhood; the Church of São José, in the hypercenter and the Church of São Judas Tadeu, in the Graça neighborhood.
+The Catholic Church recognizes Our Lady of Boa Viagem as the city's patron saint.

 Human development

 In 1993, under mayor Patrus Ananias de Souza, the city started a series of innovations based on its citizens having the "right to food."
 These include, for example, creating farmers' markets in the town to enable direct sales and regularly surveying market prices and posting the results across the city.
 The city's process of participatory budgeting was linked with these innovations, as a result of which the infant mortality rate was reduced by 50% in a decade.

 There is some evidence that these programs have helped support a higher quality of life for the local farmers partnering with the city and that this may be having positive effects on biodiversity in the Atlantic rainforest around the city.
 The city's development of these policies garnered the first "Future Policy Award" in 2009, awarded by the World Future Council, a group of 50 activists (including Frances Moore Lappé, Vandana Shiva, Wes Jackson, and Youssou N'Dour) concerned with the development and recognition of policies to promote a just and sustainable future.

 The city has undertaken an internationally heralded project called Vila Viva ("Living Village" in Portuguese) that promises to "urbanize" the poorest areas (favelas), relocating families from areas with high risk of floods and landslides but keeping them in the same neighborhood, paving main avenues to allow public transportation, police and postal service to have access.
 All the work is done with 80% of locals, reducing unemployment and increasing family income.
 Former mayor Fernando da Mata Pimentel was nominated for World Mayor in 2005 on the strength of these and other programs.